CominAtYou/Twitter-UI-Tweaks/README.md

 ## Current Scripts

+### Bird Icon Restorer
+Restores Twitter's previous bird icon, before it was switched to an "X" sourced from a free webfont.

 ### Font Switcher
 Changes the Twitter font to Segoe UI Variable Display.
 Useful for those who like the new Windows 11 font, or just dislike Twitter's "Chirp" font.